Louis24/Classify-Images-by-Dominant-Color/README.md

 ![](https://github.com/Louis24/Classify-Images-by-Dominant-Color/blob/master/src/other.PNG)

 ## Limitation
 i.
-There is a resize operation in preprocessing step, to increase the calculation speed, the resized image is 10*10.
-It is a relatively small size since do not care about the features in image, Only RGB is important.
-Some of R,G,B may be classify to other. the thershold is 0.5.
+There is a resize operation in preprocessing step, the resized image is 10*10. since we do not care about the features in image, Only RGB is important.
+Some of R,G,B maybe classify to "other" due to compress pixels reasons.
 ii.
 Looking into the equation:
 x=x/(total-grey)
 There is a situation that image only contain grey scale color.